wso2/docs-apk/en/docs/setup/analytics/configure-analytics-for-elk-stack.md

 For forwarding Kubernetes logs to Elasticsearch, you have the option to use any logging agent that supports this functionality.
 Two commonly used options are Filebeat and FluentBit.

-   - Filebeat: If you choose Filebeat, you can set it up in your Kubernetes environment by following the [official guide](https://www.elastic.co/guide/en/beats/filebeat/current/running-on-kubernetes.html) provided by Elastic.
+   - Filebeat: If you choose Filebeat, you can set it up in your Kubernetes environment by following the <a href="https://www.elastic.co/guide/en/beats/filebeat/current/running-on-kubernetes.html" target="_blank">official guide</a> provided by Elastic.
 Filebeat is a lightweight log shipper that is part of the Elastic Stack.
 It can be configured to collect logs from your Kubernetes pods and forward them to Elasticsearch.

    - FluentBit: Alternatively, you can opt for FluentBit as your logging agent.
 FluentBit is an open-source and efficient log processor and forwarder.
 It is designed to work well with Kubernetes environments and can be used to collect and send logs to Elasticsearch.
-You can follow the [official guide](https://docs.fluentbit.io/manual/installation/kubernetes) to install FluentBit.
+You can follow the <a href="https://docs.fluentbit.io/manual/installation/kubernetes" target="_blank">official guide</a> to install FluentBit.

 ## Step 4 - Invoke requests and view analytics logs in Kibana UI